 A new place where none existed before, Wewatta Plaza is the northern entrance into the Train Hall.
 One of three entry points into the underground bus barn, the plaza is also the axis point of the new neighborhood, where the neighborhood completes its transition from historic character of LoDo to the modern nature of the Union Station neighborhood.

 A series of gardens running parallel to 17th Street and connecting the north bound trains to the south bound trains, the 17th Street Vertical Gardens are the spine of the neighborhood.
 Each garden measures about 40 by 20 feet and features a different Colorado ecosystem, from turf to fountains to the glass skylights of the bus barn below, the gardens provide for shade and cool at the heart of the neighborhood.
 And the promenade along 17th Street will become the central gathering point in all of downtown.

 The venting tubes from the underground bus station provide the design challenge that make the Light Rail station as important and iconic as any other part of the new Union Station.
-Connected to the bus barn below, the 16th Street Mall, the 17th Street Gardens, and, of course, all of south Denver via light rail, the Light Rail Station will be the primary point of entry to downtown for more than half of downtown Denver’s employees.
+Connected to the bus barn below, the 16th Street Mall, the 17th Street Gardens, and, of course, all of south Denver via light rail, the Light Rail Station is the primary point of entry to downtown for more than half of downtown Denver’s employees.

 Buried but not forgotten, the bus barn is the single most expensive component of the entire station development.
 Inspired by the most modern airport terminals, the pedestrian corridor connects the two train stations together and provides a waiting terminal for the regional buses.
 Bathed in natural light from skylights above and finished in terrazzo tile, the bus barn is more airport terminal than bus station.